Join (SQL)

-A Venn diagram representing the full join SQL statement between tables A and B.

 A join clause in the Structured Query Language (SQL) combines columns from one or more tables into a new table.
 The operation corresponds to a join operation in relational algebra.
 Informally, a join stitches two tables and puts on the same row records with matching fields.
 There are several variants of JOIN: INNER, LEFT OUTER, RIGHT OUTER, FULL OUTER, CROSS, and others.

 Example tables

 To explain join types, the rest of this article uses the following tables: